hyurl/sfn/docs/v05x/en-US/service.md

 })();
 ```

-## Separating Services
+# Separating Services

 The framework [Alar](https://github.com/hyurl/alar) that SFN uses allows
-services being separated as called as RPC procedures, so that to reduce the
+services being separated and called as RPC procedures, so that to reduce the
-pressure of the Web server, and improve the stability.
-To separate the services,
+pressure of the web server, and improve the stability.
+This mechanism is also
+used to easily build a distributed service system.

-you just need to do some simple configurations.
+To separate the services, you just need to do some simple configurations.

 ```typescript
 // src/config.ts